 As an example, consider a situation where it is desired to obtain specific information concerning (1) total collisions, (2) absorption, (3) scattering, (4) fission production, or (5) gamma production from $^{235}\text{U}$ in a mixture of other fissile and/or moderator materials.
-The cross-section medium with the correct mixture of $^{235}\text{U}$ and other nuclides is used in the random walk geometry.
-Another cross-section medium is created containing only $^{235}\text{U}$ .
-This extra cross-section medium is never referenced in the random walk geometry but is available for use in estimator routines for determining the specific desired quantities mentioned above (see Section V.F).
+The cross-section medium with the correct mixture of

+U and other nuclides is used in the random walk geometry.
+Another cross-section medium is created containing only U. This extra cross-section medium is never referenced in the random walk geometry but is available for use in estimator routines for determining the specific desired quantities mentioned above (see Section V.F).
 It is not required that the extra nuclide actually appear in the system, as is the case sometimes for the determination of central reactivity worths.
 If further reaction type detail is wanted, e.g., the scattering contribution from a specific inelastic level, the original processing code (such as AMPX) must be rerun.
 An extra nuclide file would be created here whose entire scattering cross section would consist only of that for the desired level.
 This extra nuclide is then processed by MORSE into an extra medium and utilized in certain estimator routines as described previously.

 II.C.
-Cross-Section Processing
+Cross-section processing

 The cross-section storage in MORSE is now given according to IHT, the position of the total cross section in the ANISN library cross-section table (input card XB).
-The general positions are given in Table 1 for primary particles.
+The general positions are given in Table I for primary particles.
 For a coupled neutron-gamma problem, the gamma (secondary particle) data follow in identical form.
-For no up-scatter data, ISGG=IHT+1.
+For no up-scatter data ISGG=IHT+1.
 Often IHT=3 and the absorption cross section $\sigma_a$ is in position 1.
 (The $\sigma_a$ is not normally used in MORSE and, in fact, does not appear in the transport equation.)
-In some libraries IHT=5 and the first two positions contain $\chi$ , the fission spectrum, and $\sigma_f$ , the fission cross section alone.
+In some libraries IHT=5 and the first two positions contain $x$ , the fission spectrum, and $\sigma_f$ , the fission cross section alone.
 MORSE does not currently process any data above table position IHT-1.
-The data for the higher order coefficients follow that for $P_0$ with data in positions equal to and above IHT having zero values.
+The data for the higher order coefficients follow that for $P_0$ , with data in positions equal to and above IHT having zero values.
 It must be remembered that the group numbers increase as the energy decreases.

-In the cross-section input (Section 4.3.3 in the manual), the nuclide identifiers (cards XD) are those given in the cross-section library, NCOEF values for each nuclide including $P_0$ (NCOEF = 4 for $P_3$ ) forming one set.
+In the cross-section input (Section 4.3.3 in the manual), the nuclide identifiers (cards XD) are those given in the cross-section library, NCOEF values for each nuclide including $P_0$ (NCOEF = 4 for $P_0$ ) forming one set.
 The KE values are numbered consecutively, representing an integer count of each set of nuclide data in the order they are read from the library.
 If the NMIX value is wrong or if the negative terminator on a KE value is missing, the code may continue processing in some cases but will produce erroneous data.
-It is convenient to number the KM media consecutively as they are created in the cross-section input and to give the geometry media input corresponding values.
-The NCOEF
+It is convenient to number the media KM consecutively as they are created in the cross-section